 Prize for Ballet

-Celebrating 60 years NDT [working title] © Rahi Rezvani i
+Celebrating 60 years Nederlands Dans Theater © Rahi Rezvani i

 The concept of this ambitious evening is truly unique in its vision.
 It will be choreographed through the collaboration of NDT’s House Choreographers, Sol León & Paul Lightfoot and NDT’s Associate Choreographers, Crystal Pite and Marco Goecke.
 The choreographers, using their individual dance styles will create sections or scenes that will be woven together to create one complete work that will feature the dancers of both companies NDT 1 and NDT 2.

 The history of the company and its heritage will be intertwined with the jubilee performance through the theme of the cabinet of curiosities.
 This theme is inspired by the work of Albertus Seba (1665-1736), a Dutch pharmacist who accumulated a huge amount of curios from all over the world, and, subsequently, commissioned several artists and writers to compile a book with engravings and commentaries of these objects.
 This book, located at the Royal Library in The Hague, is full of colourful drawings of plants, shells and animal specimens.
 It reveals the entanglement of science and art, and demonstrates how collections and their depiction transcend the boundaries of fact and fiction, but also of time and nationality.
 In this jubilee performance NDT will show its own collection, its own depiction of choreographies, body language, and colourful and international characters.

 The premiere of this new work will take place in 2019, the year NDT turns sixty.
 By looking back at the rich creative history of the company, NDT can truly understand its existence today, it is therefore apt that this innovative new work presents the current House and Associate choreographic artists of NDT in this completely new way.
 The working title of this production is ’Celebrating 60 years NDT’.